afrihost/BaseCommandBundle/README.md

 composer require afrihost/base-command-bundle
 ```

+> **Note:** Support for Symfony 2 and PHP 5 is still available under version zero (*~0.6*).
+We will continue to publish any
+important bug and security fixes as point releases on this version, however, new features will not be backported.
+The current
+version supports Symfony *~3.0* and PHP *~7.0*

 Then, enable the bundle by adding it to the list of registered bundles in the `app/AppKernel.php` file of your project:
 ```php
 // in AppKernel::registerBundles()